The sustainable purpose of MaaChild is clear

 Our purpose does not change.
 We continue to support children from extremely poor backgrounds and remote rural settings, giving bursaries covering the cost of boarding and giving students access to the time and environment in which to study and thrive.

-We are proud to have supported, to date, 44 children through their school journey and we are pleased to report that in 2020 we will reach a total of 50 children.
+We are proud to have supported, to date, a total of 50 students through their school journey.

 Some stats to be proud of!

 2018 – a total of 39 student bursaries since conception of the project.
 14 graduates, 20 primary kids in sleeping accommodation including 4 rescue kids and the 3rd cohort finished their four-year education